liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 "Artificial neural networks (ANNs) are computing systems inspired by the biological neural networks that constitute animal brains."
 While regression and its generalized linear model such as logistics regression aims to capture lienar relationship, Neural Network is well-known for learning non-linear relationships without exlicitly specifying such relationships.
 A neural network model usually has better accuracy compared to linear models, but it lacks intepretability.

 Neural Network model can be used in both supervised learning, unsupervised, and reinforcement learning.
-This post focuses on a simpliest form of neural network called Feedforward neural network, also known as multi-layer perceptron.
-Advanced neural network models such as autoencoder, convolution neural network and recurrent neural network will be discussed in separate posts.
+There are various neural network architectures.
+Some commonly used architectures are:
+* Multilayer perceptron: the simpliest form of neural network, which will be desribed in this post.
+* Convolution neural network
+* Recurrent neural network

 ## 1. Model:
 Feedforward neural network contains an input layer, an output layer, and one or more hidden layers in between: